synbiosystems/Gene-Expression-Across-Growth-Stages/Effective Models/ReadMe.md

 (3) Effective_CRN_hybrid_model_2_param_file.csv  <br>
 Are the parameter arrays that can be loaded to run the models  <br>  <br>

-GEAGS_run_data_720min_deg.csv and GEAGS_run_data_720min_no_deg.csv are the output from CRN, truncated to first 720 minutes for our observation
+simulation_run_data_720min_deg.csv and simulation_run_data_720min_no_deg.csv are the output from CRN, truncated to the first 720 minutes for our observation

-Effective_model_comparison.ipynb loads all the models run data and compares them with the CRN and the experimental data
+Effective_model_comparison.ipynb loads all the run data from all the models and compares them with the CRN and the experimental data